lart-bangor/research-assistant/docs/source/users/research-task-lsbqe.rst

       Figure 25 - Customizing both languages in your generic LSBQe file

 .. note::
-    Note that, however, the third label in the file name :file:`[ScoGle_Eng_GB]` remains **“Eng”**, as this refers to the language in which the LSBQe is presented, which in this case is still English.
+    Note that the third label in the file name :file:`[ScoGle_Eng_GB]` remains **“Eng”**, as this refers to the language in which the LSBQe is presented, which in this case is still English.
     See here for details on file naming and ISO codes.

 .. link to the relevant localisation section